SaviDahegaonkar/Image-Resizer/Readme.md

 - Resize images to specified dimensions.
 - Maintain aspect ratio while resizing.
 - Support for multiple image formats (e.g., JPEG, PNG, etc.).
-- [Add any other features specific to your project]

 ## Requirements